heilaaks/snippy/README.rst

 Snippy is a software development and maintenance notes manager.
 It allows organizing and sharing examples and solutions from self hosted or shared storage through command line interface or via REST API server.
-Snippy may be able to help you when working with different open source components that all have different commands, settings and issues.
+Snippy may be able to help you for example when working with different open source components that all have different commands, settings and issues.

 Features
 ========

 Main features include:

-- Linux command line tool or a `REST API server`_.
+- Use from Linux command line or from a `REST API server`_ as in `Heroku example`_.
+- Run with a self-hosted SQLite or shared PostgreSQL database.
-- Manage notes in three categories.
+- Manage notes in three categories: snippets, solutions and references.
 - Supports Markdown, YAML, JSON and text formats.
-- Organize notes with metadata like groups and links.
+- Organize notes with metadata like groups, tags and links.

 Installation
 ============